tyvekzhang/fastapi-sqlmodel-starter/docs/source/usage.rst

    http://127.0.0.1:9010/docs

-9. First, create a new user through the **register** interface, and then proceed with authentication, everything is okay.
+9. First, create a new user through the register interface.
+Then, proceed with authentication.